The Petit Lenormand deck is available now. Limited stock

 Places of loyalty or care become spaces that one leaves behind permanently.

-Office of a trusted professional, a place where one always found the same ally, a home where one was welcomed for a long time or where one welcomed someone.
-The Coffin indicates that these spaces will no longer play the same role, or that one is moving away from them for good.
-They remain charged with memories of loyalty, but the function of refuge or active support comes to an end.
+Office of a trusted professional, a location where one consistently found the same ally, a home where one was welcomed for a long time or where one welcomed someone.
+The Coffin indicates that these spaces will no longer serve the same purpose, or that one is moving away from them for good.
+They remain filled with memories of loyalty, but the function of refuge or active support comes to an end.

 Personality

-A loyal person realizes they must stop forgetting themselves in the role of support.
+A loyal person realizes they must stop neglecting themselves in the role of support.

 Profession